gustavowl/numerical-analysis/Unity2/instruction.md

 python opposite_signs.py <file> <x> <interval> <max\_iteractions>

-<file> is the file that contains the function. e.g. the file containing the function x² -2 would have the following content (without quotes): "1 0 -2"
+\<file\> is the file that contains the function. e.g. the file containing the function x² -2 would have the following content (without quotes): "1 0 -2"

-<x> is the start x for which the function will be applied: f(x)
+&ltx&gt is the start x for which the function will be applied: f(x)

 <interval> the interval which is going to be tested during each iteraction; i.e. it will test if the interval [f(x), f(x + interval)] brackets a root